-ARKK Risk.
-The Fund invests in options contracts that are based on the value of an ETF, specifically ARKK.
-This subjects the Fund to certain of the same risks as if it owned shares of ARKK, as well as the types of instruments in which ARKK invests, even though it does not.
-The value of ARKK will fluctuate over time based on fluctuations in the values of the securities held by ARKK, which may be affected by changes in general economic conditions, expectations for future growth and profits, interest rates and the supply and demand for those securities.
-Brokerage, tax and other expenses may negatively impact the performance of ARKK and, in turn, the value of the Fund's shares.
-Since ARKK is an ETF, it is also subject to the same structural risks as the Fund, which is an ETF.
-By virtue of the Fund's investments in options contracts that are based on the value of ARKK, the Fund may also be subject to the following risks:
+AMD Risk.
+The Fund invests in options contracts that are based on the value of AMD.
+This subjects the Fund to certain of the same risks as if it owned shares of AMD, even though it does not.
+By virtue of the Fund's investments in options contracts that are based on the value of AMD, the Fund may also be subject to the following risks: